Vari-Lite: Mini ACS Rack

+pigtails and Epic plug connector to Hubbell receptacle connector.

 Smart DMX

 Introduced to replace the obsolete VLDi, the Vari-lite Smart DMX unit converted Series 200 data into DMX512 data, allowing control over conventional, third-party dimmers, from Vari-lite's proprietary Artisan console.
 This was used mainly to control dimmers which were powering the lamps of VL5, but also to control "conventional" portions of stage lighting systems, without the need (and cost) of a second console and operator.

 UDM

 An upgrade to the Smart DMX, the UDM allowed Artisan Plus consoles to patch and control third party moving fixtures via DMX-512.

 It allowed control of up to 64 fixtures on a single universe per UDM.

 Floyd Droid

 A custom-built effects unit, designed for Pink Floyd's Delicate Sound of Thunder tour.
 Four were built and respectively nicknamed Manny, Moe, Jack, and Cloyd.
 They featured arrays of motor-driven mirrors, and (mostly) scanned multiple, tight beams of light over the audience; while avoiding potential hazards to vision, associated with producing such effects using high-power lasers.